Pinterest

 by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

-What are the best drink recipes, aka Getränke?
+What are the traditional drink recipes, aka Getränke?
 The most famous of German beverages?
 Beer or wine?
 Not necessarily.
 The similarity of drinks to other parts of the world ends with the names: coffee, tea, juice, and water.

 The flavors in Germany are usually quite different.